David Byrne: Solo album career: 1979–1981, 1989–present

-During his time in the band, David Byrne took on outside projects, collaborating with Brian Eno during 1979 and 1981 on the album My Life in the Bush of Ghosts, which attracted acclaim for its early use of sampling and found sounds.
+During his time in the band, Byrne took on outside projects, collaborating with Brian Eno during 1979 and 1981 on the studio album My Life in the Bush of Ghosts, which attracted acclaim for its early use of sampling and found sounds.
 Following this record, Byrne focused his attention on Talking Heads.
 My Life in the Bush of Ghosts was re-released for its 25th anniversary in early 2006, with new bonus tracks.
 In keeping with the spirit of the original album, stems for two of the songs' component tracks were released under Creative Commons licenses and a remix contest website was launched.

-Rei Momo (1989) was the second solo album by Byrne (the first after leaving Talking Heads), and features mainly Afro-Cuban, Afro-Hispanic, and Brazilian song styles, including popular dances such as merengue, son cubano, samba, mambo, cumbia, cha-cha-chá, bomba and charanga.
-His third solo album, Uh-Oh (1992), featured a brass section and was driven by tracks such as "Girls on My Mind" and "The Cowboy Mambo (Hey Lookit Me Now)".
-His fourth solo album, David Byrne (1994), was a more proper rock record, with Byrne playing most of the instruments, leaving percussion for session musicians.
+Rei Momo (1989) was the second solo studio album by Byrne (the first after leaving Talking Heads), and features mainly Afro-Cuban, Afro-Hispanic, and Brazilian song styles, including popular dances such as merengue, son cubano, samba, mambo, cumbia, cha-cha-chá, bomba and charanga.
+His third solo studio album, Uh-Oh (1992), featured a brass section and was driven by tracks such as "Girls On My Mind" and "The Cowboy Mambo (Hey Lookit Me Now)".
+His fourth solo studio album, David Byrne (1994), was a more proper rock record, with Byrne playing most of the instruments, leaving percussion for session musicians.
 "Angels" and "Back in the Box" were the two main singles released from the album.
-The first one entered the US Modern Rock Tracks chart, reaching No. 24.
+The first one entered the U.S. Modern Rock Tracks chart, reaching No. 24.
 For his fifth studio effort, the emotional Feelings (1997), Byrne employed a brass orchestra called Black Cat Orchestra.
 His sixth, Look into the Eyeball (2001), continued the same musical exploration of Feelings, but was compiled of more upbeat tracks, like those found on Uh-Oh.
+The album cover and packaging for Feelings was designed by Stefan Sagmeister.